mastro90/TXT-/README.md

 - Reuse of the same preprocessing and training procedures from the binary BERT model.
 - Evaluation of performance across multiple emotional labels.

----

-## Future Improvements
-- Refinement of topic modeling with improved parameter tuning and visualization tools.
-- Exploration of additional classification models (e.g., Random Forest, OvO/OvR).
-- Optimization of neural networks through hyperparameter tuning and alternative embeddings (Word2Vec, FastText, Doc2Vec).
-- Extension of BERT with more complex configurations and additional layers.
-- Use of emotion lexicons (e.g., NRC Emotion Lexicon) for enhanced affective interpretation.

----

-## Conclusions
-The project followed a complete natural language processing workflow, from data cleaning and modeling to supervised classification and advanced deep learning techniques.
-This approach allowed for the integration of toxicity detection with emotion analysis, providing a strong foundation for future work in automatic text content evaluation.